Insulin is a hormone that is produced by your body to break down glucose (sugar) from the food you eat so it can be used for energy.

 - have forgotten or missed a dose of insulin

 - are late taking your insulin

-- have not taken enough insulin.
+- have not taken enough insulin

 If you take too much insulin

 Taking too much insulin or other diabetes medicines can cause your blood sugar level to drop too low.
 This is known as ‘hypoglycaemia’ or a ‘hypo’, and can develop into a serious situation if not addressed.
-If you think you have taken too much insulin, check your blood sugar level as soon as possible, and repeat this frequently.
+If you think you have taken too much insulin, check your blood glucose level as soon as possible, and repeat this frequently.